 The MDWFP, in cooperation with the Mississippi Board of Animal Health and the U.S. Department of Agriculture/Veterinary Services will continue target animal surveillance.
 A target profile animal is any adult cervid that is emaciated and shows some neurological disorder.
-These target aniof CWD and the importance of early detection and control, it is necessary to test target animals for infection.
+These target animals should be reported to the local county conservation officer, who has been trained to properly handle them and coordinate their transport to the appropriate laboratory for CWD testing.
+Most deer exhibiting symptoms of CWD are actually suffering from other conditions or diseases common to white-tailed deer in Mississippi.
+Malnutrition, hemorrhagic disease, brain abscesses, and other conditions may cause some of the same symptoms.
+However, due to the seriousness of CWD and the importance of early detection and control, it is necessary to test target animals for infection.
 The ability to diagnose disease is dependent on quick reporting because deer carcasses deteriorate rapidly in Mississippi's climate.